-Though great on a hot day, an air conditioner is expensive, consumes a lot of energy, and often requires coolants that deplete ozone.
+Though marvelous on a hot day, an air conditioner is expensive, consumes a lot of energy, and often requires coolants that deplete ozone.
 Alternative to air conditioning, Engineers have invented a kind of “paint-on” alternative: A high-performance exterior coating.
-The polymer is fabricated, dyed, and applied like paint to cool down down rooftops, buildings, water tanks, vehicles, and even spacecraft.
+The polymer is fabricated, dyed, and applied like paint to cool down rooftops, buildings, water tanks, vehicles, and even spacecraft.
 Columbia’s idea centers on a phenomenon known as passive daytime radiative cooling (PDRC), where a surface spontaneously cools by reflecting sunlight and radiating heat to the colder atmosphere.

-An Alternative to Air Conditioning
+An Alternative to Air Conditioning: Passive Paint-like polymer

 The university’s surface-coating solution contains a polymer, a solvent, and water.
 When the solvent evaporates, water droplets form within the polymer.
-Eventually the water evaporates, leaving a foam-like film that contains air voids.
-The air voids scatter and reflect sunlight, due to the difference in the refractive index between the air voids and the surrounding polymer.
+Eventually, the water evaporates, leaving a foam-like film that contains air voids.
+The air voids scatter and reflect sunlight due to the difference in the refractive index between the air voids and the surrounding polymer.
 The polymer turns white and thus avoids solar heating, while its intrinsic emittance efficiently sends heat skyward.https://www.glewengineering.com/developments-in-solar-engineering-improves-performance/

-As an alternative to air conditioning, Engineers have invented a kind of “paint-on” alternative: A high-performance exterior coating.
+As an alternative to air conditioning, Engineers have invented a “paint-on” alternative: A high-performance exterior coating.
 Polymers and solvents are already used in paints, and the Columbia Engineering method essentially replaces the white paint’s pigments with air voids that reflect all wavelengths of sunlight, from UV to infrared.
-This simple but fundamental modification yields exceptional reflectance and emittance that equal or surpass those of state-of-the-art PDRC designs, but with a convenience that is almost paint-like.
+This simple but fundamental modification yields exceptional reflectance and emittance that equal or surpasses those of state-of-the-art PDRC designs but with a convenience that is almost paint-like.
 The researchers found that their polymer coating reflects more than 96 percent of sunlight.

-An Alternative to Air Conditioning
+An Alternative to Air Conditioning: Passive Paint-like Polymer

 - Require ready access to electricity – which is not readily available in resource-poor settings.